rsocket/rsocket/Protocol.md

 * __Frame Type__: (6 bits) 0x09
 * __Flags__: (10 bits)
     * (__R__)esume: Indicates whether a stream should be resumable.
 This property takes effect only if the RSocket connection is resumable.
+This flag should be set only in the REQUEST_CHANNEL scenario by the Responder side.
+Otherwise, flag can be ignored.

 <a name="frame-payload"></a>
 ### PAYLOAD Frame (0x0A)